MFuchs1989/DSND-Dog-Breed-Classifier/README.md

 ## Getting Started

-1. Make sure Python 3 is installed
+1. Make sure Python 3 is installed.
 2. Clone the repository and navigate to the project's root directory in the terminal
 3. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place the three files (test, train and valid) in the cloned repository in the folder ```data/dog_images```.
 If one of these folders does not yet exist, please create it manually.
 4. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the cloned repository in the folder ```data/lfw```.
 If one of these folders does not yet exist, please create it manually.